Even covered in snow, Mount Rainier offers many recreation opportunities.

 10. GPS (with extra batteries)

 Avalanches are most common during or immediately after a storm.
 Never travel or camp in an avalanche zone.
-Stop at the Longmire Museum or Jackson Visitor Center for weather and avalanche hazard forecasts, maps of areas to avoid, and general avalanche information.
-Learn more about avalanche safety.
+Stop at the Longmire Information Center or Jackson Visitor Center for weather and avalanche hazard forecasts, maps of areas to avoid, and general avalanche information.
+Learn more about avalanche safety or watch Ranger Brief: Avalanche Risk on Mount Rainier.

 When exposed to cold temperatures, the body begins to lose heat faster than it can be produced.
 The result is hypothermia, or abnormally low body temperature.
 A combination of cold weather, wet snow, and wind can easily rob a person of essential body heat.
 If left untreated, hypothermia can lead to unconsciousness and death.